tmct/android-library/README.md

 ```

-####3.
-Run
+###Run
 Your app is now ready to compile and run.
 In the console output you should see a variation of:

 ![](../../wiki/images/android_console.png)

 Congratulations!
-You have successfully implemented the Tealium Compact library into your project.
+You have successfully implemented the Tealium Full library into your project.

 This output: